cape-io/www.supersimple.co/_root/instructions.md

 For custom domains you must add a CNAME record for the domain name you titled your folder with in step 4 above.

 **Option 1** To access your website over the Akamai CDN the CNAME for you subdomain should be www.example.com.verysimple.co where 'example.com' is your domain name and 'www' is your subdomain.
+Alternatively you can visit http://www.example.com.cdn.cape.io/cname.txt and copy the text that is shown.

 **Option 2** To access your website directly from our web server the CNAME should be static.supersimple.co

+**Option 3** To view your site without using a cname you can use www.example.com.static.supersimple.co

 Thanks for using SuperSimple!
 Please contact info@sundaysenergy.com with any questions.